sdnitrogen/four-card-feature-section/README.md

 ### Useful resources

--   [CSS Tricks](https://css-tricks.com/) - This website always comes clutch when you need to lookup specific css functionalities.
+-   [CSS Tricks](https://css-tricks.com/) - This website always comes in clutch when you need to lookup specific css functionalities.

 ## Author